Beng123106/OOPnotes/README.md

 Multiple inheritances: subclass that has multiple parent classes
 Multilevel inheritance: a subclass that is inheriting from another subclass that is inheriting from a....
 Subclass does not need __init__ unless it needs new attributes
-the super() method refers to the parent class
+the super() method refers to the parent class or if inheriting multiple classes, it refers to the first class you write
+eg. class Corgi(Animal, Dog)
+super().__init__ blah blah blah, the blank super refers to the Animal class and not the Dog one

 Whats the point of inheritance?
 subclass will recieve all attributes and methods